Hendricks County Bridge Number 316

-Hendricks County Bridge Number 316, also known as Friendship Gardens Bridge, is a historic Pinned Warren Truss bridge located at Plainfield, Hendricks County, Indiana.
+Hendricks County Bridge Number 316, also known as Friendship Gardens Bridge, is a historic Pinned Warren Truss bridge located at Plainfield, Indiana.
 It was built in 1886, by the Morse Bridge Company of Youngstown, Ohio.
 The single span bridge measures 170 feet long and spans White Lick Creek.

 It was added to the National Register of Historic Places in 2003.